-CUA20720 CERTIFICATE II VISUAL ARTS - CAD
+CUA20720 CERTIFICATE II VISUAL ARTS - CAD (Computer Aided Design)

-It is an advantage for students (but not essential) to have studied Computer Aided Drawing at the Middle Secondary level.
+It is an advantage for students (but not essential) to have studied Computer Aided Design at the Middle Secondary level.

-Certificate II Visual Arts CAD embeds design principles that can be incorporated into product manufacturing, Architectural and structural drafting, Mechanical engineering and many other forms of design.
+Certificate II Visual Arts Computer Aided Design embeds design principles that can be incorporated into product manufacturing, Architectural and structural drafting, Mechanical engineering and many other forms of design.
 Students will have access to the latest technologies used in current and emerging industries.
 For example, CNC lasers, 3D printers and vinyl cutting technologies.
-Autodesk is an industry-leading drawing package.
-If it has been 3D modelled, prototyped or manufactured, it is most likely a drawing program that we will be using in this subject.
-Certificate II Visual Arts CAD is the perfect stepping stone for future employment.
-Additionally, it is a prerequisite for the Certificate III in Visual Arts CAD.
+Autodesk Fusion 360 is an industry-leading drawing package.